 Personal Capital uses bank-level, military-grade encryption on the platform.
 They also perform ongoing third-party security audits to test their systems.
 They also use device authentication so that each device you link your account to must first be authenticated in order to be used

 Crash Test Your Portfolio

 Investing expenses and taxes are the two things you can absolutely count on within the investing world.
 You can’t rely on gains every year, but you can guarantee you will be taxed and you will pay expenses.
 That makes reducing those expenses as one of two ways you can control your investing destiny.

-Where this gets interesting is you can do an analysis on your employer’s 401k plan to discover whether your plan is amazing, just okay, or terrible as it comes to costs.
+Thankfully, Personal Capital realizes this and offers you a really great tool to analyze the cost of your investments.
+Where this gets interesting is you can do an analysis on your employer’s 401 (k) plan (as discussed above) to discover whether your plan is amazing, just okay, or terrible as it comes to costs.
 You might be the person to go to HR to reveal just how expensive your plan is, lay out a new plan that would cut costs for everyone, and end up getting a promotion just for running a cost analysis.